SU-Bolides/course_ros2/README.md

 **If you want to create a Message or a Service for the car please put it in this package and this package only**

 ### Bolide Direction
 The direction of the car is controlled by a Dynamixel plug with a U2D2 connector to the Raspberry Pi.
-The package [bolide_direction](./bolide_direction/) have a node subscribed to a SpeedDirection message, and send to the dynamixel the angle value needed.
+The package [bolide_direction](./bolide_direction/) have a [node](./bolide_direction/bolide_direction/cmd_dir_node.py) subscribed to a Float32 message, and send to the dynamixel the angle value needed.
 The angle is limited by the turning mechanism of the car, so we set a maximum steering angle of 15.5 degrees.
 To facilitate the process, the direction value is include in [-1, 1].
 The U2D2 port is dynamically connect with the port /dev/ttyU2D2 so you don't need to change the DEVICENAME after every reboot of the car.
 **If you want to add this dynamic connection on a new RPi5, please see the [tutorials](Tutorials.md#create-a-dynamic-connection-for-usb-devices)**